CanteenApp/Canteen/DOCUMENTATION.md

 ## Deployment

 Once a pull request has been merged, [Heroku](http://canteenapp.herokuapp.com) will be automatically updated and the server restarted.
 Changes should take affect within one minute.
-This makes continuous deployment a breeze, but be careful what you merge to the master branch.
+This makes continuous deployment a breeze, but be careful what you merge to the master branch since Heroku will immediately merge those changes into the live server that deploys the app online.